ThePoShWolf/Sessions/2022-01-05 - Research Triangle PS UG - Runway/README.md

 Runway is a service orchestration and automation platform.
 At its core, it runs arbitrary code (scripts, executables, etc) on endpoints.

+Marketing description: Low-Code Automation and Connectivity for Hybrid Cloud Networks.

 Runway is:
 - An automation platform
 - REST API Driven